chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_11-4_file_syntax.rst

 * ``'/var/www/customers/public_html/index.php'`` is path to the file and also the filename to be managed
 * ``content`` defines the contents of the file

-The full syntax for all of the attributes that are available to the |resource execute| resource is:
+The full syntax for all of the attributes that are available to the |resource file| resource is:

 .. code-block:: ruby